canbakiskan/neuro-inspired-defense/README.md

 Download Imagenette [here](https://s3.amazonaws.com/fast-ai-imageclas/imagenette2-160.tgz), and place in the `data/original_dataset/`.
 Then extract it using `tar -xvzf imagenette2-160.tgz`.
 CIFAR-10 will be downloaded automatically when the code is run.

-Following commands assume the name of the folder is `neuro-inspired-defense`.
+Following commands assume the name of the folder is `neuro-inspired-defense` and you are currently in it.

 ## Dictionary